 Taking a deeper look at pelvic adhesions

 Pelvic adhesions are bands of scar tissue that can cause pelvic organs, such as the ovaries or fallopian tubes, to be stuck together.
-Treatment may be necessary when adhesions make it difficult to achieve a healthy pregnancy.
+Pelvic adhesion treatment may be necessary when adhesions make it difficult to achieve a healthy pregnancy.
 Pelvic adhesions can change a woman’s anatomy and prevent the egg and sperm from meeting.
 If the egg and sperm do not meet, fertilization and pregnancy cannot occur.

 Some of the most common causes of pelvic adhesions are prior infections like gonorrhea, chlamydia or pelvic inflammatory disease (PID).
 Endometriosis and prior pelvic or abdominal surgery can also be responsible for these adhesions.
 Sometimes there may not be a clear cause for pelvic adhesions to occur.

 You might feel discouraged if you are diagnosed with pelvic adhesions by our New Braunfels fertility surgeon, Dr. Susan Hudson.
 However, surgical treatment can help you overcome these fertility challenges on your journey to becoming a parent.